bartoszgebarowski/guess-a-word/README.md

 Connections to website subjects or connotations to specific brands were checked by performing meticulous web research.
 If such resources were not available, the Firefox colour selector tool was used instead.

 Certain compromises had to be made in colour choices while using SweetAlert2.
+The default colour palette had to be manually altered to be in line with WCAG standard.

 To ensure compliance with WCAG 2.0 standard, the Contrast-Grid tool was used, which can be found at the link below: